The debut novel in the Kit Stitcher series

 Kit Stitcher falls sick often.

-As a child, she brought a dying Christmas tree back to life by being near it.
+As a child, she brought a dying Christmas tree back to life simply by being near it.

-She’s developed suspicions about where these capabilities originated, mostly from slip-ups from her mother—and for the most part, she’s learned to live with them.
+Kit has her suspicions about where these abilities came from, mostly from things her mother let slip.
+For the most part, she’s learned to live with them.

-But on a quiet beach trip with her best friend Janna, Kit finds something strange carved into a cliff: a stone archway.
+On a quiet beach trip with her best friend Janna, Kit discovers something carved into a cliff: a stone archway.
 No markings.
 No door.
 Just an opening to something else.

-On the other side, they find a world on the brink of complete decay and death, a crisis no one seems to be able to solve.
+On the other side lies a world on the brink of collapse—a slow decay no one there seems able to stop.

-But, maybe...
-Kit, and only Kit, can help—with some assistance from her best friend.
+And maybe Kit, and only Kit, can help.
+With some assistance from her best friend.

 Kit, the girl who can feel your pain… and maybe carry it for you too…